ycfreeman/ycfreeman.com/_posts/2016-04-09-website-now-on-github-pages.md

 - WYSIWYG editor - i've done enough [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and html
 - ever changing pages contents - why do you need it for a blog or personal website?
-- commenting platform - i'm sick of managing a build-in solution, if i need one i'd use managed services.
+- commenting platform - i'm sick of managing spams, if i need one i'd use managed services like disqus.

 github pages seems a good fit, and hey it seems to be much faster and reliable than cheapo VPS hosted wordpress!